 How many executors should you appoint?

-The laws in Queensland and New South Wales limit the number of executors a person can appoint to four persons at any one time (but we certainly don’t recommend appointing four Executors in the first place!).
+The laws in Queensland and New South Wales limit the number you can appoint to four persons at any one time (but we certainly don’t recommend appointing four in the first place!).

-It is not unusual to appoint more than one Executor.
-An Executor’s duties are burdensome so it can be helpful to appoint two executors so they can support each other.
-However, sometimes the appointment of multiple Executors can cause issues, especially if there are underlying issues between those two people or if there is a conflict of interest.
+It is not unusual to appoint more than one executor.
+An Executor’s duties are burdensome so it can be helpful to appoint two people so they can support each other.
+However, sometimes the appointment of multiple people can cause issues, especially if there are underlying issues between those two people or if there is a conflict of interest.

 We tend to see difficulties with blended families or second marriages where both husband and wife have adult children from a previous marriage.
 The will-maker wants to ensure equality and protect the interests of their children and their current spouse.
 With this in mind, they appoint their husband or wife alongside their child or children.
 This creates difficulties if the relationship is not tenable or a potential conflict of interest if the Will does not provide adequately for the spouse or the children (resulting in possible litigation).

-We always recommend choosing a substitute Executor, in case one of the primary Executors is not willing or not able to act, or if they predecease the will-maker.
+We always recommend choosing a substitute, in case one of the primary Executors is not willing or not able to act, or if they predecease the Will-Maker.